alladarsda/discord.js-sample-bot/README.md

   </p>
 </div>

+## Warning!
+We would highly suggest you to download the source code from [releases](https://github.com/NeotiDev/discord.js-sample-bot/releases) instead of downloading the master branch.
+Releases are tested in different environments and they've been optimized to work as expected.
+Master branch may include some bugs, and the latest commits might not even be tested by NeotiDev at all.

+## This has been tested in Discord.js v11.4.2
+We already have a local version that is compatible with v12, and we will push it when Discord.js releases v12.
+Do note that v12 is a code-breaking update and it may break the whole code.
+Please get support from our [Discord server](https://neotidev.com/discord) for further assistance for migrating from v11 to v12.

 ### Installation Procedure
 #### Install Node.js
 First you need to have **Node.js** installed on your PC or Server (wherever you will run your bot.)
 Download it from [here](https://nodejs.org/en/).